 The answer for the question Can I call CPS for parental alienation is a YES.
 However, there are something you should take into consideration seriously before doing that.

-CPS can provide important assistance in cases of parental alienation, but it can also have serious consequences for the accused parent.
-Therefore, it is important to understand when calling CPS may be appropriate and when it can be avoided.
-Some factors to consider include:
+In cases of parental alienation, CPS can be of great aid, but it can also have devastating ramifications for the accused parent.
+As a result, it is critical to understand when calling CPS is necessary and when it is not.
+Consider the following factors:

-– What evidence can you provide that parental alienation is occurring?
+– Can you present evidence that parental alienation is occurring?

-– Is there an immediate risk of harm to the child, either physical or psychological?
+– Is there an urgent risk of physical or psychological harm to the child?

-– Are other methods of resolution available, such as mediation or counseling services?
+– Are alternative dispute resolution procedures, such as mediation or counseling, available?

-If you can answer yes to any of these questions and can provide evidence of parental alienation, then it may be worthwhile to call CPS.
-However, before making the decision to call CPS, you should consult with an experienced attorney or legal professional who can advise you on the best course of action.
+If you can respond yes to any of these questions and offer evidence of parental alienation, you should contact CPS.
+However, before calling CPS, you should contact with an expert attorney or legal practitioner to determine the best course of action.

 5 Reasons You Should Consider Before Calling CPS